I knew having a baby would change my life in a million different ways, big and small.

 5. It’s okay to embrace a change

 And finally… I’ve accepted that life is not going to look how I thought it would!
 I’ve changed, my work has changed, my routine has changed, and what I NEED has changed.

-We made the decision to put River in daycare, and he starts early September.
-He will be going two mornings a week, from 8am to 1pm.
+We made the decision to put River in daycare, and it helped so much!
 This is something I never thought I’d do, just because we are on a low income, and I didn’t think it would be a problem waiting until he’s 3 and can go to nursery for free.
 But I never realised just how much I’d need the help.
 I live 300 miles away from every single family member, and friends with babies.
-I have only ONE chance a week to get things done without River, when he goes to his grans for 3 hours.
 It’s hard guys.
 Really hard.
 On top of that, he’s never around any other babies or even small children, and it has made me sad for a while now.
-So enrolling him into daycare is absolutely the best option for us, which I never expected.
-He’s already had a trial day there, and he LOVES being with other children, so I’m thrilled!
+So enrolling him into daycare was absolutely the best option for us, which I never expected.
+He absolutely loves it there, so I’m thrilled!
 And it’ll mean I have more of a chance to get work done, and look after myself.
-Which is especially important, as next month Gary starts a course at University; and will be at home even less.
+Which is especially important, as Gary working as a student nurse is so hectic, and means we get less time together.
 I’m sad about that, but it’ll be SO worth it for him to get into the career he really wants.

 Basically, I’ve discovered life is a lot different than I imagined it being with a baby.
 And my job has had to change in many ways too because of that.